ealter/Elm-GUIs/paper/paper.md

 either are novel.
 We continue in the hopes of presenting new and non-trivial techniques to the Elm community.

 GUIs, why we chose menus.
+Hover detection becomes key.

 There are two features of Elm we are deliberately avoiding.
 First is the extensive raster drawing library, Graphics.Collage.
 Dynamic hover detection is